Find the Best Wild Swimming in France

-In the height of summer, when its 30° plus, all you want to do is find some cold water to immerse yourself in.
+In the height of summer in the south of France, when it’s 30° plus, all you want to do is find some cold water in which to immerse yourself.
 If the cold water is also crystal clear and bubbling along through rock pools and waterfalls, then that’s even better.
 Top it off with a spectacular location and you’ve hit the wild swimming jackpot!
-We think these are the best wild swimming spots in France…enjoy!
+We think these are the best wild swimming spots in southern France …enjoy!

 Wild Swimming Map

 This is a stunning slim gorge with beautiful clear water and lots of different areas for swimming and jumping.
 Walk around the large lake for the best spots and find a smooth rock to lay out on.
 Even on the hottest days, the water is cold; the best tactic is just to jump in!

 You would benefit from shoes designed for slippery surfaces here.
 There are no facilities, the car park is €2.
 It can get very busy at the weekends and during school holidays.
 The best time to go on those days is after 4pm for an evening cool off.

 A gorgeous place for a walk as well as to go wild swimming and for us probably the best wild swimming in France.
 The water is crystal clear and there are rock pools, waterfalls, natural slides and jacuzzis.
 You would benefit from shoes designed for slippery surfaces here.

 The gorge is well maintained but the narrow road can get very busy.
 You can also go canyoning here in guided organised groups, it’s suitable for those with no experience and so much fun!

 You can follow the Gorge d’Heric upwards to the village of Heric for around 5km from the car park.
 This is a spectacular walk, all along the Gorge you can find swimming spots, pools, waterfalls and slides with the occasional small sandy beach.

 The water is clear and cool, but in some places will warm nicely on a hot day.
 No matter how busy the gorge is, you will be able to find somewhere private for your swim.